 Win Blevins

-Win Blevins, of Cherokee, Irish, and Welsh descent, is from a family that was on the move, always west.
+Win Blevins, of Cherokee, Irish, and Welsh descent, was from a family that was on the move, always west.
 Win's childhood was spent roaming, his dad a railroad man.
 Win listened to the whistles blow at night and wanted to go wherever the trains went.

 Using scholarships, Win ran through a succession of colleges, receiving his master's degree, with honors, in English from Columbia University.
 He taught at Purdue University, then received a fellowship to attend USC.
 Win became a newspaperman—a music, theater, and film critic for both major Los Angeles papers.
 In 1972 he took the big leap—he quit his job to write out his passions, exploring wild places full time.
-His greatest passion has been to set the stories of these places, their people and animals, colors and smells, into books.
+His greatest passion was to set the stories of these places, their people and animals, colors and smells, into books.

 Books By Win Blevins